This past week I travelled to Puerto Rico to experience Puerto Rican baseball and to immerse myself in the Puerto Rican culture. This is my story.

 Pretty loud cheers for a visiting-player home run, no?

-The highest-profile player in PR (with 3 years MLB experience!), Ramon Troncoso, came on to close the game out for Mayagüez.
+The highest-profile player in Puerto Rico (with 3 years MLB experience!), Ramon Troncoso, came on to close the game out for Mayagüez.
 It was a man against boys.

 The next day I travelled to the city of Mayagüez for Game 4.
 The Indios play out of Estadio Isidoro Garcia.
 Built in 2010 for the Caribbean games, Estadio “El Cholo” (as the locals call it) is a great baseball venue.
 While the stadium can hold 10,500 people, for Game 4 of this semi final series about 1500-2000 people showed up (however, Mayagüuez is only half the size of Ponce with only 100,000 inhabitants).
 Mayagüez has a rich baseball tradition, having captured a record 16 championships since the Puerto Rican Baseball League’s inception.